-Podcasts are often delivered with real enthusiasm and that fires me up.
-Similarly it can be conversational, funny, sarcastic even annoying and you will get a different understanding from a different tone.
+Podcast conversations are often genuinely enthusiastic, and that fires me up.
+Similarly, it can be conversational, funny, sarcastic, even annoying, and you will get a different understanding from a different tone.

-Many people use Podcasts as part of their content marketing strategy.
-The podcasts are, at least if they’re to be successful, informative, educational and or entertaining.
-I’ve learnt a lot from podcasts and so often it feels like I’m not really trying and the knowledge has just snuck in to my brain and setup camp.
+Many business use Podcasts as part of their content marketing strategy.
+The podcasts are, at least if they’re to be successful – informative, educational and or entertaining.
+I’ve learnt a lot from podcasts, and so often, it feels like I’m not really trying, and the knowledge has just snuck into my brain and set up camp.

 Here are my favourite reasons that I love them.

-Whilst it’s possible to listen to podcasts on your computer, I personally prefer to take them on the move.
-I make a lot of 20 minute trips.
-Many podcasts fit into this timeframe and when you find one that’s regular you can subscribe so that the next episode is already available when you’re next free.
-I split my time on the go between listening to podcasts and listening to music.
+Whilst it’s possible to listen to podcasts on your computer, I prefer to take them on the move.
+I make a lot of 20-minute trips.
+Many podcasts fit into this time frame, and when you find one that’s regular, you can subscribe so that the next episode is already available when you’re next free.
+I split my time when I’m on the move between listening to podcasts and listening to music.

-Either way I download beforehand or even stream to my mobile.
-If I subscribe to a podcast then they’re already there I just open the app and choose one.
+Either way, I download beforehand or even stream to my mobile.
+If I subscribe to a podcast, then they’re already there.
+I open the app and choose one.

-The right podcasts aren’t dumbed down.
+The best podcasts don’t talk down to their audience.
 Listening to Ideas energises me and can set me up for the day.
-I do mostly listen to podcasts in the marketing/business/entrepreneurial space and there are so many podcasts featuring people that have overcome obstacles and learnt things that can help me or inspire me, or even make me angry and disagree..
+I mostly listen to podcasts in the marketing/business/entrepreneurial space.
+Many podcasts feature people that have overcome obstacles and learned things that can help or inspire me or even make me angry and disagree.

-I’m an audio guy for sure, so I don’t know about you but I tend to retain information that someone says to me.
-Do you ever find that someone has a great idea for a book, but for various reasons they feel compelled to make it overlong?
-Repeating and embellishing the same point?
-Sometimes a 10 minute audio overview can explain the ideas in as useful a way as reading the whole book.
+I’m an audio guy for sure, so I don’t know about you, but I tend to retain information that someone says to me.
+Do you ever find that someone has an excellent idea for a book but makes it over long, repeating and embellishing the same point?
+Sometimes a 10-minute audio overview can explain the concepts better than a whole book.

-I read a lot, it takes a big investment of time, and I certainly can’t do anything else whilst I do.
-It’s possible to change the meaning of what you read by changing the tone of voice that you read it in.
-So easy to missunderstsand.
-This is much easier to understand with a voice.
+I read a lot, it takes a significant investment of time, and I certainly can’t do anything else whilst I do.

-If I like someones ideas, and have read their books I might look for them in podcasts as I find it connects me to them on a deeper level.
-Plese don’t missunderstand – I’m not deluding myself that I know them, but I do feel like I can approach them, appropriately of course.
+If I like someone’s ideas and have read their books, I might look for them in podcasts as I find it connects me to them on a deeper level.
+Please don’t misunderstand – I’m not deluding myself that I know them, but I do feel like I can approach them appropriately.
 And they often invite you to connect with them.

-For example John Jantsch is a very clever guy who helps me understand how to market my business.
-Listening to his podcast, he’s deeply intelligent, almost avuncular, insightful and has some great guests.
+For example, John Jantsch is a very clever guy who helps me understand how to market my business.
+He’s knowledgeable, almost avuncular, insightful and has some great guests listening to his podcast.

 It’s possible to search for podcasts on pretty much any topic.
 Can you say that about Talk Radio?

-My car, only has a CD player and a radio.
+My car only has a CD player and a radio.
 I frustrate myself flitting between 1 or 2 radio stations and the single cd.
-IT’s infuriating! i hate this onsg, shut up stupid, damn adverts…Can rewind, relisten, subscribe, just pick one.
+IT’s infuriating!
+I hate this song, shut up stupid, damn adverts…Can rewind, re-listen, subscribe, just pick one.

-Not everyone shares my love of podcasts, maybe because they perceive them as difficult and compared to turning on the TV or the Radio they are I guess.
+Not everyone shares my love of podcasts.
+Maybe you perceive them as complicated to access, and compared to turning on the TV or radio; they are, I guess.
 But, once you’ve got used to them, I think that they’re well worth the investment.